Religion in Ecuador: In the colony

-The Roman Catholic Church assumed a pivotal role in Ecuador virtually at the onset of the Spanish conquest.
+The Catholic Church assumed a pivotal role in Ecuador virtually at the onset of the Spanish conquest.
 Catholicism was a central part of Hispanic culture, defining the ethos and worldview of the time.
 Through the Office of the Inquisition, the church examined the "purity" of possible officeholders.
 The church was virtually the only colonial institution dealing with education or the care of the needy.
 It amassed great wealth through donations, dowries, and outright purchases.
 Virtually every segment of the organization—the hierarchy, individual clerics, and religious orders—owned some form of assets.

 After the independence

-The liberals' ascendancy in 1905 brought a series of drastic limitations to the Roman Catholic Church's privileges.
+The liberals' ascendancy in 1905 brought a series of drastic limitations to the Catholic Church's privileges.
 The state admitted representatives of other religions into the country, established a system of public education, and seized most of the church's rural properties.
 In addition, legislation formally abolished tithes (although many hacienda owners continued to collect them).
 The 1945 constitution (and the Constitution of 1979) firmly established freedom of religion and the separation of church and state.